 Our junior tennis camp in East Lansing, MI delivers a superb tennis program, including collegiate-style drilling, supervised match play, fitness sessions, and sports psychology talks.

 - Instruction from Michigan State's Head Men's and Women's Coaches, Gene Orlando and Kim Bruno

-- 5-6 hours of daily instruction with low camper to staff ratio
+- 5-6 hours daily tennis training; low camper to staff ratio

-- Every camper receives a Nike Tennis Camp T-shirt
+- All campers receive a Nike Tennis Camp t-shirt and prizes

 In 2006-07, Orlando mentored a young Spartan squad featuring just one senior to 11 dual wins.
 Furthermore, junior Nick Rinks climbed into the national rankings and advanced to the NCAA Championships, marking the fifth time a Spartan singles player made it to the national tournament.

 Orlando surpassed his 200-career win during the 2005-06 season, the head coach's 15th year mentoring the Green and White.

-The team's 7-18 record also pushed him past 175 wins at MSU.
-In 2004-05, Orlando and MSU posted a 12-12 (4-6 Big Ten) mark.
+Orlando won conference titles his junior and senior seasons at BSU.
+His overall record was 91-40 in singles and 98-24 in doubles.
+Orlando was ranked as high as 21st nationally in doubles and made an NCAA appearance his senior season.
 He was also honored as the MAC Scholar of the Year in 1987, and spent one year as a graduate assistant for Ball State, which went on to win another MAC crown.
-In September 1997, Orlando was inducted into the Ball State Unversity Athletics Hall of Fame.
+In September 1997, Orlando was inducted into the Ball State University Athletics Hall of Fame.